Posted on June 10th 2018

 Two problems here:

 - You don't know our lives!
 What if we can never play the game on Tuesday, for whatever reason?
 What if we can never play it before or after a certain hour?
 Some parents impose time limits on their kids' video game time.
 We think that's a barbaric practice, but it's something that happens.
 As a kid, Rosy could not play video games for more than two hours per evening, so she had to learn how to speedrun the first levels of Duke Nukem II to ever be able to see the later levels before the time limit was up, and she never got to see the end of the game until she was an adult and got it on Steam and played it on her own schedule.
 Some of these skill points might just appear on days of the week and at times that you are never allowed to play the game as a kid, and then you can't get these points, and then the game is unbeatable for you.
 Fuck you, game.
 We're mad for the sake of anyone whose life was made worse by this game and its stupid schedule.

 - Okay, so you expect us to play this game for long enough to randomly encounter every location at every possible time.
 There's nothing more to do!
 How many times are we going to check in this guest and console this other guest?
 It was repetitive on day one, and by now, our hotel has 100% rating!
 We have no goal!
 We have more money than god from just selling our dick drawings!
+We'd love to play more of this game, but that's it!
 The game is over!
 Except the plot is not!
 If you wanted us to play the game forever, you needed to give us more to do!

 But anyway, at long last, we can get the blueprints, give the blueprints to Emperor Xizzle, and we fight Optimum Alfred and his robot cronies as the Ratticator.
 We get a cutscene of us being Batman, and... credits.